A Modified MWPM Decoding Algorithm for Quantum Surface Codes Over Depolarizing Channels: Basics of Surface Codes

 \subsection{MWPM decoding of Surface Codes}

-Since the syndrome of a surface code can be viewed as nodes on the primal lattice and the dual lattice, the quantum maximum likelihood decoding can be reduced to the problem that finds the most likely string patterns with the same syndrome nodes \cite{kky}.
+Since the syndrome of a surface code can be viewed as nodes on the primal lattice and the dual lattice, the quantum maximum likelihood decoding can be reduced to the problem that finds the most likely string patterns with the same syndrome nodes.
 How to choose the most likely correction strings depends on the noise models.

 Suppose that $X$ errors and $Z$ errors are independent and a $Y$ error is considered as a combination of an $X$ error and a $Z$ error, then we can decode $X$ errors and $Z$ errors separately.
 To decode $Z$ errors only, we just need to find the strings on the primal lattice with the minimum weight such that connect all the syndrome nodes on the primal lattice.
-For the decoding of the $X$ type errors, it's similar, but the lattice we are working on is the dual lattice.
+It's similar for the decoding of $X$ type errors, but the lattice we are working on is the dual lattice instead.
 Therefore, the decoding of a surface code can be regarded as two minimum weight perfect matching problems.
-Although the number of syndrome nodes may be odd, with some modifications, the decoding problem can still be reduced to a MWPM problem.
+Although the number of syndrome nodes may be odd, with some modifications, the decoding can still be reduced to MWPM problems.
 The noise model where $X$ errors and $Z$ errors are independent to each other is called the uncorrelated noise model.
-To solve a MWPM problem, there is a well-known algorithm developed by Jack Edmonds, known as the blossom algorithm \cite{blossom}.
-For a graph $G=(V,E)$, the time complexity of the blossom algorithm is $O(|V|^3)$, therefore, for an $L\times L$ lattice, the the complexity of the MWPM decoder is $O(L^6)$.
+To solve an MWPM problem, we can use a well known algorithm developed by Jack Edmonds and known as the blossom algorithm \cite{blossom}.
+The time complexity of the blossom algorithm for a graph $G=(V,E)$ is $O(|V|^3)$.
+Therefore, the time complexity of the MWPM decoder is $O(n^3)$.